daresaydigital/a11ychecklist/docs/video/video-no-audio.md

 ---
 id: video-no-audio
-title: For pre-recorded video (with no audio) a text alternative or audio description should be provided, unless the video is only decorative
+title: For pre-recorded video (with no audio) a text alternative or audio description should be provided
 tags:
   - 1.1.1 A
   - 1.2.1 A